Hunter J. Francois

 In the 1969 elections he staved off a formidable challenge for East Castries from Kenneth Foster, the leader of the SLP.
 In an election in which the UWP government lost two seats, François prevented them from losing a third and avoided the country being faced with a hung parliament, when he won over Foster by 43 votes.
 If Francois had lost East Castries, both the UWP and the SLP would have had five seats each.

 He was Minister of Education, Health and Social Services from 1964 to 1974.
 He represented East Castries constituency for the United Workers Party, winning the seat in the 1964 general election.
+He was appointed deputy premier when Saint Lucia got associated statehood.
+In 1972, he resigned from the cabinet.
 In 1974, he subsequently joined the SLP and fought the elections of that year for that party in Central Castries against incumbent Trade Minister George Mallet of the UWP and Julian R Hunte, then an independent candidate who had also just parted ways with the UWP.
 George Mallet beat them both comfortably.

 As Education Minister, François established the forerunner to Sir Arthur Lewis Community College.
 The Hunter J. François Library at the college is named in his honor.

 After failing to win his seat in the 1974 general elections, François retired from politics.

 He later held the position of Parliamentary Commissioner and chairman of the Board of Radio St. Lucia.
 After giving up these posts, he retired from public life.